Surveillance of antimicrobial use and resistance in human health

 The coordinating laboratories undertake molecular testing on samples and provide their findings to AGAR.

-Reports are then prepared by AGAR for each of the 3 types of bacteria.
+Reports are then prepared by AGAR for each of the 3 groups of bacteria.
 Each report is part of a separate AGAR program:

-AGAR publishes annual reports on the outcomes of these surveys, as well as a range of articles and presentations on findings.
+AGAR publishes annual reports on the outcomes of these surveys, as well as a range of articles and presentations on findings, including in the Communicable Diseases Intelligence journal.

 Find out more